 ‘Are you beach body ready?’
 This was the question posed by supplements company ProteinWorld in 2015 on billboards around London, which also featured Australian model Renee Somerfield in a bikini.

-The backlash began almost immediately, culminating in 378 complaints to the Advertising Standards Authority (ASA), 71,000 signatures on a petition to remove the adverts and a protest in Hyde Park.
+The backlash began almost immediately, culminating in hundreds of complaints to the Advertising Standards Authority (ASA), 71,000 signatures on a petition to remove the adverts and a protest in Hyde Park.
 Opponents even sent death threats to ProteinWorld staff, claiming the advert was ‘sexist’, ‘body-shaming’ and promoted ‘unrealistic body images’.

-The ASA eventually ruled the advert was not offensive or socially irresponsible, not least as the model featured was within a healthy BMI range.
+The ASA eventually ruled the advert was not offensive or socially irresponsible, particularly as the model featured had a BMI within the healthy range.
 The campaign was eventually barred from reuse due to unsubstantiated health claims on ProteinWorld’s website, but not before activists had defaced hundreds of posters around London.

 London Mayor Sadiq Khan moved to ban ‘body-shaming’ adverts from public transport over fears that they “could demean people, especially women”.